jboss-developer/jboss-picketlink-quickstarts/picketlink-federation-saml-sp-redirect-with-signature/README.md

 If you have not yet done so, you must [Configure Maven](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/#configure_maven) before testing the quickstarts.

-Create the Security Domain
+Create the Security Domain for JBoss EAP
 ---------------

 These steps assume you are running the server in standalone mode and using the default standalone.xml supplied with the distribution.

 You configure the security domain by running JBoss CLI commands.
-For your convenience, this quickstart batches the commands into a `configure-security-domain.cli` script provided in the root directory of this quickstart.
+For your convenience, this quickstart batches the commands into a `configure-security-domain-eap.cli` script provided in the root directory of this quickstart.

 1. Before you begin, back up your server configuration file
     * If it is running, stop the JBoss server.